teddytomas/stoploss/README.md

 ![alt text](https://github.com/teddytomas/stoploss/blob/master/Architecture.png?raw=true)

-The **STOPLOSS** program is an onchain component.
+**STOPLOSS** program is an onchain component.
 It communicates with the SRM DEX program.

-The **ALGOSERVER** and Gui Server are off chain components responsible for continually scanning for new Stoploss orders and for executing when conditions are met
+**ALGOSERVER** and **GUI SERVER** are off chain components responsible for continually scanning for new Stoploss orders and for executing when conditions are met

-The **ALGO UI** is a component for managing stoplosses (and potentially other more complex order types)
+**ALGO UI** is a component for managing stoplosses (and potentially other more complex order types)

-The **STORE** is a Time Series database that captures market data and order details.
+**STORE** is a Time Series database that captures market data and order details.

-The **MKT DATA** is a listener for market data updates responsible for sending orderbook updates.
+**MKT DATA** is a listener for market data updates responsible for sending orderbook updates.

-green components are the ones developed independantly. blue components are existing project Serum components.
+green components are the ones developed independantly.<br> blue components are existing project Serum components.

 ### Sequence Diagram